crate/crate-sample-apps/php/documentation.md

 ### Executing Statements
 #### Executing Single Statements
-SQL statements can be executed using the `query()` method on the `PDOStatement` object that gets returned when the query is prepared.
-Each `query()` call results in a new HTTP request to the CrateDB server.
-The response of the request (such as `rowCount()`, `columnCount()`, etc.) is written directly to the `PDOStatement` object.
+SQL statements can be executed using the `query()` method on the [PDOStatement] object that gets returned when the query is prepared.
+Each `query()` call will run a HTTP request to the CrateDB server.
+The response of the request (such as `rowCount()`, `columnCount()`, etc.) is written directly to the [PDOStatement] object instance.

 ```php
 $query = $conn->query("SELECT * FROM guestbook.posts");
 echo "table guestbook.posts counts " . $query->rowCount() . " row(s)";
 ```

 To perform parameter substitution the method `bindParam()` ensures that the parameters bind correctly to their assigned values.
 Afterwards execute the query using the `execute()` method on the variable that holds the prepared statement object.

 ```php
 $qry = $app->conn->prepare("